paulonova/Next.js-Fetching/README.md

-# SOme Studies about Next JS
+# Some Studies about Next JS

 ## Getting Started